aarzilli/gdlv/README.md

 # News

+## 2017-12-20
+* Support for upcoming go 1.10.
+* Changed how split windows are implemented (floating windows with docking).

 ## 2017-09-17
 * "Find Element" command: search through a slice or an array for the element matching a given expression.
 * New red theme.